tf-encrypted/tf-encrypted/examples/house-credit-default/README.md

 saved the frozen graph (ready for inference) at:  ./house_credit_default.pb
 ```

 All this is saying is that the script saved the model and weights to a protobuf file which can then be used for prediction/inference.
-We'll make use of this later when doing private predictions in tf-encrypted and in a Trusted Execution Environment.
+We'll make use of this later when doing private predictions in TF Encrypted and in a Trusted Execution Environment.

 ## Predicting in Plaintext